-Running your air conditioner during the cold season is essential for maintaining comfortable temperatures inside your home.
-Of course, any central air conditioning system is intended to provide cold air when it’s warm outdoors and hot air when the outdoor temperatures drop.
-However, you have probably experienced the very unfortunate and uncomfortable, inconvenient phenomenon of your unit blowing cold instead of warm air!
+Running your air conditioner during extreme weather conditions is essential for maintaining a comfortable temperature inside your home.
+Of course, any air conditioning system is intended to provide cold air when it’s warm outdoors and hot air when the outdoor temperatures drop.
+However, you have probably experienced the very unfortunate and uncomfortable phenomenon of your unit blowing cold instead of warm air!

 Several possible causes may force your heating and cooling system to malfunction, failing to produce warm air.
 Of course, this is a highly complex issue that will need the intervention of an air conditioner repair expert.
 A qualified air conditioning professional can help you with fixing this problem, before that, let us examine some of the common causes of AC malfunction.